By Angela Lawson

 Compensation in surrogacy arrangements raises ethical concerns about financial coercion of women to “sell their bodies” against their best interests.
 However, gestational carriers commonly report positive reactions as a result of their experience.

-Many have expressed concern about the ethics IVF given Franks’ conservative religious beliefs.
+Many have expressed concern about the ethics of IVF given Franks’ conservative religious beliefs.

 It is a misconception that large numbers of embryos are commonly created or transferred in IVF.
 Not all eggs are of good quality and will not fertilize, not every embryo develops normally and may not result in a viable pregnancy.
 Typically only a few chromosomally normal and potentially viable embryos may be frozen for use.